CodeByZ/bitcoin-json-rpc-proxy/README.md

 ### What is This?

-This project is a bitcoin node JSON RPC proxy, used by [this frontend Blockchain explorer](https://github.com/CodeByZ/blockchain-explorer).
+This project is a node.js based bitcoin JSON RPC proxy, used by [this frontend Blockchain explorer](https://github.com/CodeByZ/blockchain-explorer).

 Note that this proxy needs to communicate with a [Bitcoin Core full node](https://bitcoin.org/en/download) (bitcoind / bitcoin-qt) instance, which you should install on your machine / network.